Traveling with your baby stroller

 At the airport...

-Output; The airline broke my stroller!
+Exit; the airline broke my stroller!

 It depends on each airline, but most allow you to take the stroller to the boarding gate.
 In terms of damage control, this is the best option.